angular-buch/website-articles/blog/2025-10-signal-forms-part3/README.md

 };
 ```

-Now we think about the form schema we want to apply.
+As for every form, we want to define a schema that holds the validation and visibility logic.
-First, we want to mark the fields for salutation and pronoun as `hidden` when the gender is not `diverse`.
+We mark the fields for salutation and pronoun as `hidden` when the selected gender is not `diverse`.

 Also we want both fields to be required and validated.
+To apply a schema conditionally, we can use the `applyWhen()` function as covered in [Part 2](/blog/2025-10-signal-forms-part2) of this series.
-Therefore, we can add a `when` condition to the `required()` validation function.
+However, here's an interesting detail of the `required` validator: We can add a `when` property to apply this validation conditionally – without the need of using `applyWhen()`.
+This way we define that `salutation` and `pronoun` are only required when the gender is set to `diverse`.

-We export the schema so we can use it in the parent `RegistrationForm` component later and apply it to the main schema.
+We export the whole schema so that we can use it in the parent `RegistrationForm` component later and apply it to the main schema.

 ```typescript
 export const identitySchema = schema<GenderIdentity>((path) => {